Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

   3. target_location_in_direct_image.png plots the updated position of the target star in the direct image.
 The plotted position matches the center of the star's PSF very well, ensuring our wavelength calibration in Stage 2 will succeed.
   4. 0th_order_x_displacement.png and 0th_order_y_displacement.png show the position of the bright 0th order in the data frames over time.
 These small sub-pixel shifts in pointing can introduce systematic trends into our extracted 1D spectral time-series, but by measuring these shifts now we can correct for them later.

 Stage 1 also outputs a revised quicklookup.gif that we can compare to our Stage 0 gif to see how the frames have changed after reduction.
-We also receive a similar gif showing the data quality (DQ) array, which shows the pixels in each frame that were flagged for DQ issues.
+We also receive a similar gif showing the data quality array, which shows the pixels in each frame that were flagged for data quality issues during reduction (e.g. cosmic rays caught by temporal rejection, hot pixels caught by spatial rejection, etc.).

 4.3.
 The outputs of Stage 2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~